 The TRIC is not an item for sale, but rather a kit that homeowners can put together themselves.
 The total cost is about $100 to make a TRIC for one tree.
 Larger or more mature trees can be irrigated with multiple drip lines connected together.
 Most of the parts for the TRIC aren’t found locally and need to be ordered online.
 Do not substitute other parts/materials otherwise your device will not work correctly.

 Setting up the TRIC is simple.
 The 100’ drip tubing is placed around the tree one foot outside the drip line in one foot increments as shown in the example below.
 The tubing is connected to a water system using adapters, caps and a filter.
-The Netafim drip tubing is used for it is pressure compensating which eliminates the need to use a pressure regulator.
+The Netafim Techline CV drip tubing does not require a pressure regulator if incoming pressure is between 14 and 58 psi (consult your drip tubing manufacturer’s pressure specifications to ensure proper operating pressure and if a pressure regulator is required).
 The timer will shut off water when the appropriate amount has been provided.

 The TRIC will enable homeowners to adequately water trees to a depth of three feet with confidence.
 Aside from a parts list, there is a “plug in” calculator created by Dr. Loren Oki, UCANR Associate Specialist in Cooperative Extension Landscape Horticulture for UC Davis & UCANR.
 The calculator helps determine the run-time needed for the device.
 To use the calculator, you will need to know your soil type and the radius of your tree canopy.
 You can find your soil type using the SoilWeb app for smartphones or the Web Soil Survey.

 Keep in mind that the TRIC uses inline drip tube technology and should be checked periodically to make sure the holes have not become plugged.
 It can simply be flushed by unscrewing the end cap.

 Save Trees During Drought with New Tree Ring Irrigation Contraption (TRIC)